Italian diaspora: Americas

+The presence of Italians in Colombia began from the times of Christopher Columbus and Amerigo Vespucci.
+Martino Galeano (member of the noble Galeano Family of Genoa) was one of the most important conquerors of the territory of present-day Colombia (New Kingdom of Granada).
+These early Italians have left their mark in many lines of the Colombian colonial society, creating national symbols like the country map, the National Hymn and the Capitol, and were present in almost all higher levels of Colombian society, like Juan Dionisio Gamba, the son of a merchant from Genoa who was president of Colombia in 1812.
+In the mid-19th century, many Italians arrived in Colombia from South Italy (especially from the province of Salerno, and the areas of Basilicata and Calabria), and arrived on the north coast of Colombia: Barranquilla was the first center affected by this mass migration.
+One of the first complete maps of Colombia, adopted today with some modifications, was prepared earlier by another Italian, Agustino Codazzi, who arrived in Bogota in 1849.
+The Colonel Agustin Codazzi also proposed the establishment of an agricultural colony of Italians, on model of what was done with the Colonia Tovar in Venezuela, but some factors prevented it.
+Prior to World War I, Italians were concentrated in the Caribbean coast surrounding Barranquilla, Cartagena and Santa Marta as well as in Bogotá, many of which had married women of the Colombian high society and of Spanish lineage.
+Following World War II, Italian migration shifted towards the capital, Cali and Medellín, and was mostly made up of North Italian origin (Liguria, Piedmont, Tuscany and Lombardy).
+It is estimated that more than 2 million Colombians are of direct Italian ancestry, corresponding to about 4% of the total population.

 Another very conspicuous Italian community is in Venezuela, which developed especially after World War II.
-There are about 5 million venezuelans with at least one Italian ancestor, corresponding to more than 6% of the total population.
+There are about 5 million Venezuelans with at least one Italian ancestor, corresponding to more than 6% of the total population.
 Italo-Venezuelans have achieved significant results in modern Venezuelan society.
 The Italian embassy estimates that a quarter of Venezuelan industries not related to the oil sector are directly or indirectly owned and/or operated by Italo-Venezuelans.

-After the unification of Italy there was a considerable emigration from Italy to Uruguay, which reached its peak in the last decades of the 19th century, when over 110,000 Italian emigrants arrived.
-In the early 20th century the migratory flow began to run out.
-In 1976, Uruguayans of Italian ancestry numbered over 1,300,000.
-The maximum concentration is found, as well as in Montevideo, in the city of Paysandú (where almost 65% of the inhabitants are of Italian origin).

 Many Italian-Mexicans live in cities founded by their ancestors in the states of Veracruz (Huatusco) and San Luis Potosí.
 Smaller numbers of Italian-Mexicans live in Guanajuato and the State of Mexico, and the former haciendas (now cities) of Nueva Italia, Michoacán and Lombardia, Michoacán, both founded by Dante Cusi from Gambar in Brescia.
-Playa del Carmen, Mahahual and Cancun in the state of Quintana Roo have also received a significant number of immigrants from Italy.
-Several families of Italian-Mexican descent were granted citizenship in the United States under the Bracero program to address a labor shortage of labor.
-Italian companies have invested in Mexico, primarily in the tourism and hospitality industries.
-These ventures have sometimes resulted in settlements, but residents primarily live in the resort areas of the Riviera Maya, Baja California, Puerto Vallarta and Cancun.
+Playa del Carmen, Mahahual and Cancún in the state of Quintana Roo have also received a significant number of immigrants from Italy.
+Several families of Italian-Mexican descent were granted citizenship in the United States under the Bracero program to address a labor shortage.
+Italian companies have invested in Mexico, mostly in the tourism and hospitality industries.
+These ventures have sometimes resulted in settlements, and residents live primarily in the resort areas of the Riviera Maya, Baja California, Puerto Vallarta and Cancún.